ttse2021/clone12_2/README.md

 Note: clone12_2 cookbook has not been tested on AIX 7.1, and 6.1.

-## DOCUMENTATION/FILES

-# Miscellaneous

 ## Recipes

 Follow the file recipes/default.rb for the order of included recipe files

-##Usage Notes

-* .rsp files are used.
-Feel free to replace response files with your own

 Contributing
 ============